 than for the user job form.
 But for now, some of them do not appear on the form

-as they have been removed in the JobeetJobForm
+as they have been removed in the JobeetJobForm class.

 To have different forms for the frontend and the backend, we need to create two

 form classes.
-Let's create a BackendJobeetJobForm
+Let's create a BackendJobeetJobForm class that extends the

-class.
+JobeetJobForm class.
 As we won't have the same hidden fields, we also need to

-class a bit to move the unset()
+refactor the JobeetJobForm class a bit to move the unset() statement in a

-method that will be overridden in BackendJobeetJobForm
+method that will be overridden in BackendJobeetJobForm:

 // lib/form/JobeetJobForm.class.php class JobeetJobForm extends BaseJobeetJobForm { public function configure() { $this->removeFields(); $this->validatorSchema['email'] = new sfValidatorAnd(array( $this->validatorSchema['email'], new sfValidatorEmail(), )); // ... } protected function removeFields() { unset( $this['created_at'], $this['updated_at'], $this['expires_at'], $this['is_activated'], $this['token'] ); } } // lib/form/BackendJobeetJobForm.class.php class BackendJobeetJobForm extends JobeetJobForm { protected function removeFields() { unset( $this['created_at'], $this['updated_at'], $this['token'] ); } }